 Key Senate Democrats have introduced legislation that seeks to halt billions of dollars of royalty incentives for crude oil and natural gas development on federal lands.

 The bill, sponsored by Sens.
-Dianne Feinstein of California, Charles Schumer of New York, John Kerry of Massachusetts and Barbara Boxer of California, mirrors certain aspects of a measure offered earlier this month by six House Democrats that would, at current prices, put an end to much of the royalty relief for oil and gas deepwater production (see NGI, Feb.
-20).
+Dianne Feinstein of California, Charles Schumer of New York, John Kerry of Massachusetts and Barbara Boxer of California, mirrors certain aspects of a measure offered last week by six House Democrats that would, at current prices, put an end to much of the royalty relief for oil and gas deep water production (see Daily GPI, Feb.
+16).

 Both bills direct the Department of Interior to suspend royalty relief on oil production when the price of crude in the United States is greater than $34.71/barrel over the most recent four consecutive weeks, and to end royalty relief for gas production when the price of gas in the United States is greater than $4.34/Mcf over a four-week period.

-Moreover, the Senate and House measures would require Interior's Minerals Management Service (MMS) to renegotiate producer contracts to ensure that energy companies are paying the required royalties to the federal government in the event energy prices rise above the threshold established for oil and natural gas prices.
+Moreover, the Senate and House measures would require Interior’s Minerals Management Service (MMS) to renegotiate producer contracts to ensure that energy companies are paying the required royalties to the federal government in the event energy prices rise above the threshold prices established for oil and natural gas.

 If energy companies do not agree to renegotiate their contracts, the Senate and House bills would prohibit them from leasing another tract of land from the federal government.

-The Senate measure, known as the "Royalty Relief Act of 2006," also would repeal three of the provisions of the Energy Policy Act of 2005 (EPAct) that provided royalty relief to energy companies drilling in the Gulf of Mexico and off the coast of Alaska.
+The Senate measure, known as the “Royalty Relief Act of 2006,” also would repeal three of the provisions of the Energy Policy Act of 2005 (EPAct) that provided royalty relief to energy companies that drill in the Gulf of Mexico and off the coast of Alaska.